JuliaMath/Polynomials.jl/README.md

 Polynomial(2.0 + 1.0*x - 0.3333333333333333*x^3)
 ```

 Differentiate the polynomial `p` term by term.
+For non-zero
-The degree of the
+polynomials the degree of the resulting polynomial is one lower than
-resulting polynomial is one lower than the degree of `p`.
+the degree of `p`.

 ```jldoctest
 julia> derivative(Polynomial([1, 3, -1]))